 3a.
 Network Equipment.
 To most district and school employees, the network equipment that provides connectivity to the district office, the Internet, and other specialized networks is invisible or transparent.
 Most networking equipment will have been purchased through facility funds or bond measures.
 Network equipment does not need to be refreshed as often as computers, but the larger more complex pieces of equipment should be on a maintenance contract with the manufacturer and/or a service contract with a third party vendor.
 In schools, most of this type of equipment will be used until it breaks or becomes obsolete.
 Taking this into consideration, the motivating factor for replacement usually is the speed of the product.
 The speed of networking equipment is measured in megabits per second.
-Common speeds of networking switches include 10 megabit, 100 megabit, and 1,000 megabit (commonly called gigabit).
-The current "standard" (or what most schools have) is 100 megabit to the desktop and 1,000 megabit on the backbone (main lines of the network).
+Common speeds of networking switches include 10 megabit, 100 megabit, and 1,000 megabit to the desktop and 1,000 megabit on the backbone (main lines of the network).
 For almost any application, this is sufficient speed within a campus.